 - Gentle part the hair of the dog with one hand to get a good visual of the tick.
 The other hand should aid in detaching the tick using your tweezers.

 - Gently slip the tweezers beneath the tick and pull upwards gently at one go.
 Do not squeeze the tick’s abdomen at all costs.
-Tweezers (tick twisters) are usually available in chemists as well as in veterinary clinic.
+Tweezers (tick twisters) are usually available in chemists as well as in the veterinary clinics.

-- Carefully dispose the tick by putting it in a tight fitted jar and disposing of it.
+- Carefully dispose of the tick by putting it in a tightly fitted jar and disposing of it.
 Dispose also the glove and wash your hands thoroughly.
-You can also dispose it by killing it in alcohol and flushing it in the toilet.
+You can also dispose of it by killing it in alcohol and flushing it in the toilet.

 - Apply an antiseptic at the bite site and also disinfect the tweezers.
 This should be done with all ticks.